‘EXAUDI, the extraordinary ensemble of vocal virtuosi’ The Sunday Times

 Raw and resilient, the voices climbed out of Hell’s abyss and began a 17-minute ritual greeting to the ancestors of Tun Tedja Kauda Puala, Batara Gangga Wan Agong and their ilk.
 This was Michael Finnissy’s 1981 Kelir, inspired by the eponymous curtain on to which shadow puppets are projected in Javanese theatre.
 In the composer’s fertile imagination this becomes “a curtain on to which our interpretations of the world and our fantasies are projected”.
 The work, with its extraordinary vocal demands, tensions and textures, had not been performed since its 1982 premiere — and no wonder.

-Not only did Exaudi’s performance of this epic leave one stunned into silence, but their presentation of the UK premiere of Heinz Holliger’s songs from nicht Ichts — nicht Nichts, settings of the 17th-century German mystic Angelus Silesius, was no less outstanding with its skeins of close harmony, words dropping like scattered autumn leaves and time stretched into timelessness.
+Not only did EXAUDI’s performance of this epic leave one stunned into silence, but their presentation of the UK premiere of Heinz Holliger’s songs from nicht Ichts — nicht Nichts, settings of the 17th-century German mystic Angelus Silesius, was no less outstanding with its skeins of close harmony, words dropping like scattered autumn leaves and time stretched into timelessness.

 This unforgettable programme, devised by Weeks with Wigmore Hall’s composer in residence Julian Anderson, had begun with the wonders of Léonin’s 12th-century organum and Machaut’s Messe de Notre Dame framing an exquisite performance of Giacinto Scelsi’s 1958 Tre Canti Sacri.